Can You Serve Someone at Work in California?

 Does my employer have to tell my coworkers I was served?

-No. A process server completing substitute service may leave documents with a manager or receptionist, but that person is not required to announce it to coworkers.
-Professional servers aim to complete service discretely.
+No. A process server completing substitute service may leave documents with a manager or receptionist, but there is no requirement for that person to announce it to coworkers.
+Professional process servers aim to complete service discretely.

 Can I be served at work for a restraining order or divorce papers?

 Yes.
-All types of civil documents — including restraining orders, divorce papers, and subpoenas — can be served at a workplace.
-The nature of the document doesn't change the legal rules about where service can occur.
+All types of civil documents — including restraining orders, divorce papers, subpoenas, and summonses — can be served at a workplace.
+The nature of the document does not change the legal rules about where service can occur in California.

 What if I'm working remotely — can I be served at home?

 Yes.
 Your home is your 'usual place of abode' for service purposes regardless of whether you work from home or commute.
-Personal service and substitute service at your home address are both valid.
+Personal service and substitute service at your home address are both valid under CCP §§ 415.10 and 415.20.

 Need Someone Served at Work?

-Northbound Legal handles workplace service throughout Richmond and the Bay Area with professional, discreet service and full documentation.
+Northbound Legal handles workplace service throughout Richmond and Contra Costa County with professional, discreet service and full documentation.

 Request Process Serving